gamezilla19/gamezilla19.github.io/_posts/miscellaneous/2025-02-17-reverse_shell.md

 Docker just _forwards_ the connection to our `127.0.0.1` IP on port `4280`.

-There is no need to dive too deep inside this, let's focus on our bind shell.
+There is no need to dive too deep on this, let's focus on our bind shell.

 Going back to [https://revshells.com](https://revshells.com), we can check out the `Bind` tab, and see that there are a lot less payloads.